 Choosing images for this week’s Sepia Saturday was quite easy.

 The challenge was to show a quartet of photos using the themes of towns, hotels or main streets.
 I knew immediately that I wanted to look at four hotels in Wangaratta.
 At first I wanted to feature four different hotels but all the hotels in Wangaratta are so fascinating I realised I couldn’t do them justice in one post.
-I decided on four images of William Henry Clark‘s Hope Inn that later became the Sydney Hotel.
+I decided on four images of the Sydney Hotel that was built on the site of William Henry Clark‘s Hope Inn.

 The different roof line to the right clearly indicates an addition, and the veranda on the far left has been enclosed and the entire place bricked up.
 However the five veranda posts across the front and the older style roof line echo the Sydney Hotel of the late 1860s.
 It would be nice to locate a better version of this image to see if a chimney lines up with that of the earlier hotel.

 In 1909 Henry Campbell called for tenders for extensions and a new frontage for the hotel.
 The delightful art nouveau Sydney Hotel was the result.